 - The optimal duration of use of Reclast has not been determined.
-Discontinuation of therapy should be considered by doctors after 3 to 5 years in patients with osteoporosis at low risk of fracture.
+Discontinuation of therapy should be considered by doctors after 3 to 5 years in patients with osteoporosis at a low risk of fracture.
 Patients who discontinue therapy should have their risk for fracture re-evaluated periodically.

 - May not be suitable for some people including those with kidney disease, pre-existing esophageal or gastrointestinal conditions, low blood calcium levels (hypocalcemia), or dental disease.
 Rare reports of bronchoconstriction (a narrowing of the airways) have been reported in aspirin-sensitive patients given Reclast.

-- There are concerns about the long-term safety of bisphosphonates (such as Reclast) as long-term use has been associated with atypical femur fractures, osteonecrosis of the jaw and esophageal cancer.
-The risk of osteonecrosis of the jaw is greater in those who have received chemotherapy, radiation or steroids.
+- There are concerns about the long-term safety of bisphosphonates (such as Reclast) as long-term use has been associated with atypical femur fractures, osteonecrosis of the jaw, and esophageal cancer.
+The risk of osteonecrosis of the jaw is greater in those who have received chemotherapy, radiation, or steroids.